It can take one to two years of training to become good at Brazilian jiu-jitsu; if your goal is not getting smashed by everyone.

-Depending on how you define proficiency in the BJJ sport, it will take some time before you achieve your goal of becoming good in Brazilian jiu-jitsu.
+Depending on how you define proficiency in the BJJ sport, it will take some time to achieve your goal of becoming good at Brazilian jiu-jitsu.
 For example, it will take:

 - Six months to a year to break out of survival mode and avoid being smashed by everyone.
-You will have accumulated more techniques following this period to begin developing a game to defend yourself.
+You will have accumulated more techniques following this period to develop a game to defend yourself.

 - Learning fundamental techniques and submissions takes one to two years or even more.
 As a result, you will use them to subjugate and dominate inexperienced practitioners.